yorklim/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all client using the `list` command.
 Multiple clients in the client list.
 Ensure there is a client with the name "Jones".

    2. Test case: `find Jones`<br>
    Expected: Client list update to show all clients with the name "Jones".
 Success message shown in the status message.

    3. Test case (Multiple keywords): `find Jones Brown`<br>
    Expected: Client list update to show all clients with the name "Jones" or the name "Brown" (if any).
 Success message shown in the status message.

    4. Test case (Missing keyword): `find`<br>
    Expected: No client is found.
-Error message shown in the status message.
+Error details shown in the status message.

 ### Adding notes to a client